 McCreary Evensong Fund

-The McCreary family established a fund, on the first anniversary of the death of the Cathedral’s Canon Organist Emeritus, to assure that Choral Evensong, so loved by John and central to Cathedral life, can continue in perpetuity.
+The family of John McCreary established a fund — on the first anniversary of the death of the Cathedral’s Canon Organist Emeritus — to ensure that Choral Evensong, so loved by John and central to Cathedral life, can continue in perpetuity.
 Donations to this fund can be made payable to St. Andrew’s Cathedral and marked “McCreary Evensong Fund” or use the convenient link above to donate online.